The Republican Party line is officially open in November’s 30th City Council District general election.

 “It would be nice if [Holden] wanted this,” he continued, adding that he has yet to talk to the civic leader about the possibility.

-Holden, who lost the primary roughly 63 to 36 percent, will be on the November ballot regardless, running on the Conservative, Reform and Dump de Blasio lines.
-He told the Queens Chronicle on Friday that he would be glad to take the Republican line too, but that the party has not reached out to him about the idea.
-He said he heard about the rumor about a week ago.
+Holden, who lost the primary 64 to 36 percent, will be on the November ballot regardless, running on the Conservative, Reform and Dump de Blasio lines.

-Turner said his party would be wise to at least consider Holden for the line, as the 30th Council District includes sizable pockets of Republican-leaning voters among which the outspoken civic leader, despite being a self-described moderate Democrat, is a popular figure.
+Turner said his party would be wise to at least consider Holden for the line, as the 30th Council District includes sizable pockets of Republican-leaning voters among whom the outspoken civic leader, despite being a self-described moderate Democrat, is a relatively popular figure.

 “That has crossed our minds,” he said.
 “We’re well aware of the voter registration differential there.”

-The possibility deepened the already fierce war of words between Crowley and Holden, who, as president of the Juniper Park Civic Association, has been a sharp critic of the incumbent.
+The possibility of Holden taking the GOP line has deepened the already fierce war of words between Crowley and Holden, who, as president of the Juniper Park Civic Association, has been a sharp critic of the incumbent for years.

-Her camp said Holden has been “lying to voters about his party affiliation” and called the idea of his running on the GOP line a “bait and switch.”
+Her camp said last week that Holden has been “lying to voters about his party affiliation” and called the idea of his running on the GOP line a “bait and switch.”

-Holden said he has been a registered Democrat for 44 years, “longer than Elizabeth Crowley has been alive,” and said several times that he never planned to take the GOP line and has not been in contact with the party about the idea.
+Holden said he has been a registered Democrat for 44 years, “longer than Elizabeth Crowley has been alive,” and told the Chronicle last week that he never planned to take the GOP line.

-Holden claimed that Crowley is “nervous” about his candidacy despite her win in the primary, when only Democrats could vote and turnout was low, in large part because she’s too far to the political left.
+Holden claimed that Crowley is “nervous” about his candidacy despite her primary win, when only Democrats could vote and turnout was low, in large part because she’s too far to the political left.